SAM121001 - Returns: individuals returns: introduction

 On receipt of return

-On receipt of the return the date of receipt must be stamped on the return and recorded (logged) on the taxpayer record using function LOG RETURN.
+Where the return is satisfactory, it should be stamped on the return and recorded (logged) on the customer record using function LOG RETURN.
 Where bar code reading equipment is available this should be used to log returns as it is quick and accurate.
 There is an exception to when function LOG RETURN should be used and this is detailed in subject ‘Part Year Individual Returns for the Current Year’ (SAM121040).
 Note: There are exceptions to this process - see ‘Redirecting returns where the responsible office is elsewhere’ below.

 Redirecting returns where the responsible office is elsewhere